maxweinstein77/Java/README.md

 # Java

-My notes and projects as I learn Java.
+This repository contains my notes and projects as I learn Java.

+## 🧩 Projects